facebookresearch/fastMRI/README.md

 ## Training a model
 This [jupyter notebook](https://github.com/facebookresearch/fastMRI/blob/master/fastMRI_tutorial.ipynb) contains a simple tutorial explaining how to get started working with the data.

-The following is explains how to work with the provided PyTorch data loaders and transforms and training your models.
+The following explains how to work with the provided PyTorch data loaders and transforms and training your models.
 Please look at https://github.com/facebookresearch/fastMRI/blob/master/models/unet/train_unet.py for a more concrete example.
 ```
 from common import transforms, mri_data as data